mattparker/lamplighthelp/source/16-4-1_Personal_Settings_-_Logging_In_and_General_Settings.markdown

    Use this drop-down list to select a different colour scheme for {{Lamplight}} if you would like.
 There are a few set colour schemes available to you.

    Your colour scheme will not change until you refresh the page.

+#### Date and time formatting

+Use these drop-downs to select your preferred date and time formats.

+There are a handful of places within the system where the default formats (day/month/year and hours:minutes) are used and cannot be changed for technical reasons.

+There are examples in the drop-downs for the different format options, but the letters used in the formats are:
+ - d = two digit day of the month
+ - m = two digit month of the year
+ - Y = four digit year
+ - jS = digit day of the month plus suffix (e.g. 22nd)
+ - H = two digit hour (24 hour clock)
+ - i = two digit minutes
+ - s = seconds
+ - g = hours (12 hour clock)
+ - a = am or pm

 #### Use 'Sticky Titles' That Always Appear on Screen When You Scroll Down